 Contract cheating is outsourcing of academic work to a third party.
 Contract cheating takes on many forms and often it’s easy to mistake certain actions for collaboration when in reality they are actually forms of contract cheating.
 Examples of what is considered contract cheating include:

-The consequences of contract cheating aren’t simply limited to academic misconduct under the University’s policies.
-This could range from failing a an assignment or the unit of study, to exclusion from your course.
+The University has mechanisms for detecting breaches.
+If you are found to have cheated in an assessment, the consequences for academic misconduct range from failing an assignment or the unit of study, to exclusion from your course.
 If you are an international student, there is even greater risk: a cheating infringement can affect your study visa.
+For students in their final semester, it can mean delaying their graduation while an investigation is carried out.
 Most importantly, you're cheating yourself – you won’t learn the knowledge and skills you’re here to gain in the first place, and will need to succeed in your chosen career.

 Cheating on assessments negatively impacts your fellow students as it gives individuals that engage in it an unfair advantage, and can result in the entire cohort facing the consequences.
 No one wants to be that person.
 Additionally, the individuals offering contract treating services cannot be trusted.
 There have been cases of perpetrators blackmailing students that use their services under threat of revealing the student’s actions to the University.

 Contract cheating undermines the trust employers and the general public have in universities, the value of degrees and graduates, the students.
 And if all that wasn’t enough contract cheating is now considered a criminal offence in Australia.

 While the legislation targets the activities of commercial contract cheating companies in providing or advertising their paid services to students, it also creates a civil offence for individuals providing illegitimate assistance, whether for payment or not.
 This would cover situations, for example, where a friend or family member writes or contributes to a substantial part of a student’s work.